The Strategy Creation

 The best way to accomplish this is to manage every experience that the prospect has.
 Everything that she or he might associate with our brand name, will establish, or reinforce the superiority of our product.
 Superiority over those of our competitors in their psychological space.
 Preferably in the way that is most relevant to them.

-That all the ways in which this sense of superiority is established or reinforced is accomplished in concert.
+All the ways in which this sense of superiority is established or reinforced is accomplished in concert.
 Creating brand strategy means working together consistently.
 Without confusion or contradictions among the residue left by different kinds of experiences.

 Bottom line in creating brand strategy.
 Know that brands live in prospects’ psychological space in the form of a residual constellation of memories, perceptions and feelings.
 They must convey the product’s superiority both single-mindedly and consistently through a focused brand strategy implementation.